Specialization of softmax attention heads: insights from the high-dimensional single-location model: Head deactivation via alternative activation

-Prop. \ref{res:exprSoftmax} is illustrated by Fig.~\ref{fig:compActivationFunctions_vsHNu}.
-For the flipping sign direction, the signal $\hat k$ is restricted to a quadrant of $\mathbb R^F$ and therefore all the heads of the softmax can be positively aligned with it; the softmax and the softmax-1 have close performances for all signal strengths.
-This has to be contrasted with the isotropic Gaussian distribution, where the heads cannot always be aligned with $\hat k$: the gap between softmax and softmax-1 increases with the signal strength $\nu$, and the softmax plateaus at large $\nu$.
-In the two cases, the B-softmax is very close to the Bayes risk and achieve better performances, as expected.
-Independent of its link with the Bayes estimator, the superiority of the B-softmax over the softmax-1 can be explained by its ability to perform an in-context normalization.
-For the B-softmax, the normalization of each head depends on all the other heads and can adapt to a particular sequence, while for the softmax-1 the normalization is done by the coefficients $e^{b_h}$ that are fixed and that let the heads interact only during training.
+At the same time, the B-softmax is very close to the Bayes risk and achieve better performances, as expected.
+Independent of its link with the Bayes estimator, the superiority of the B-softmax over the softmax-1 can be explained by its ability to perform normalization adapting not only to the scores of each head separately but also to the "most confident" heads for each input sequence.
+In Appendix \ref{secApp:activations_comp} we provide additional experiment on the pruning of the trained heads \ref{fig:ablationHeads} and the attention maps for different activation functions \ref{fig:attentionMaps}.
+They show that the B-softmax and the softmax-1 focus more on the single relevant token and are more specialized. ~\\

-The attention maps of the different attentions are shown in Fig.~\ref{fig:attentionMaps} for a few sequences drawn from the isotropic Gaussian distribution.
-The attention map of the softmax is noisy: the heads that do not focus on the relevant token have to focus on irrelevant ones, while the softmax-1 reduces attention scores of the ``irrelevant'' heads, and this effect is even more prominent for the B-softmax.